+ -

 The Prophet (may Allah's peace and blessings be upon him) warned that whoever says to another person: You are a defiant sinner, or: You are a disbeliever, if this person is not as he said, then he will be worthy of this mentioned description, and his accusation will rebound on him.
 However, if this person is as he said, then nothing will rebound on him given that he said the truth.

-Translation: Urdu Spanish Indonesian Bengali French Turkish Russian Bosnian Sinhala Indian Chinese Persian Vietnamese Tagalog Kurdish Hausa Portuguese Swahili Thai Pashto Assamese amharic Dutch Gujarati
+Translation: Urdu Spanish Indonesian Bengali French Turkish Russian Bosnian Sinhala Indian Chinese Persian Vietnamese Tagalog Kurdish Hausa Portuguese Malayalam Swahili Thai Pashto Assamese amharic Dutch Gujarati

 View Translations